-The major Central Banks respond promptly to the price shocks to avoid that the initial direct price shocks and related indirect effects will spill over to more durable second rounds effects (wage-price spiral).
+The major central banks respond promptly to the price shocks, concerned by the risk that the initial direct price shocks and related indirect effects will spill over to more durable second rounds effects (wage-price spiral).
 As a result, yield curves invert.
-While not the initial cause, a financial crisis results.
+While not the initial cause, a financial crisis occurs.
 In the euro area, sovereign spreads come under renewed sharp pressure.

 The supply side of the economy comes under pressure as production costs increase and with potential disruption to the availability of inputs, while the demand side suffers from a loss of purchasing power as incomes fail to keep pace with headline inflation.
 The demand side is further dampened by a sharp tightening of financial conditions.
-Already in the first year after the initial shock, a severe hit materializes on GDP growth (-5 pts).
-This is followed by a GDP growth shock of -3 pts, -1.5 pt and -0.5 pt in the subsequent three years.
-The GDP growth shock is set identical across the advanced and emerging economies.

 As the demand side of the economic slumps, inflationary pressures start to ease in the second year of the shock albeit it still at high levels due to on-going supply side frictions.
-While Central Banks find some room for policy easing, this is very gradual only and not least compared to the easing cycles observed in recent decades.
+While central banks find some room for policy easing, this is very gradual only and not least compared to the easing cycles observed in recent decades.

-The Stagflationary Stress further assumes that governments do not respond with fiscal easing beyond the automatic stabilizers.
-Governments may find fiscal capacity to be limited given already elevated government debt levels and tighter financial conditions
+The stagflationary Stress further assumes that governments do not respond with fiscal easing beyond the automatic stabilizers.
+Moreover, given already elevated government debt levels and tighter financial conditions, governments may find fiscal capacity to be limited.